 That determination marks Chang's character.
 Her family recalls the days before first grade when Chang would storm into their Maryland house, a blond Barbie trailing behind her.
-She vowed to her mother she would never learn English -- the little girls outside would have to learn Korean to communicate with her.
+Defiant, she vowed to her mother she would never learn English - the little girls outside would have to learn Korean to communicate with her.
 Chang, however, quickly learned the language.

 "She accomplishes whatever she sets her mind to," Pirczhalski said.